abaticle/ui5_upload/README.md

 # ui5_upload

-ui5_upload is node module to easily update a SAPUI5 repository.
+ui5_upload is a Node.js module to easily update a SAPUI5 repository.

 It work this way :

 1. The source folder is zipped

 2. The zip file is sent to SAP in a temporary folder to a specific SICF node

 3. Then the standard function module /UI5/UI5_REPOSITORY_LOAD_HTTP is called to update the repository

 ### Installation